claustres/mether/README.md

 ## Working with Mether

-The implementation of Mether is based on a message-oriented middleware used by the application to send commands to the infrastructure and the [JSON-RPC](http://www.jsonrpc.org/specification protocol).
+The implementation of Mether is based on a message-oriented middleware used by the application to send commands to the infrastructure thanks to the [JSON-RPC](http://www.jsonrpc.org/specification) protocol.

 ### Working with quarks